PlaidWeb/publ-site/content/blog/20180507 the trouble with php.md

 run the PHP programs as the separate users, or whatever) but in general you now had the webserver running what was essentially executable code without the usual safeguards that a shared server would have.

+This also makes sites potentially vulnerable even if they aren't written in PHP themselves; for example, if your HTML directory permissions are set to be too permissive, and another site on the server gets hacked, that hacked site can potentially be used to upload a `.php` file into your site, and since `mod_php` doesn't check ownership permissions it now runs on your site with whatever permissions PHP would normally run in your account.
+(And this isn't just a theoretical; I've had sites hacked in this way!
+Now I run a nightly script that ensures that my directory permissions are correct.)

-So, long story short, one of the biggest problems with PHP isn't with the language itself, but that people can upload arbitrary files with a .php extension and, if that upload is visible to the webserver (which it often will be), then a request to view that file will execute that file.
+So, long story short, one of the biggest problems with PHP isn't with the language itself, but that people can upload arbitrary files with a .php extension and, if that upload is visible to the webserver (which it often will be), then a request to view that file will execute that file, regardless of its origin.

-Or, in short: the sandbox that ensured that a file was supposed to be executable was long gone.
+Or, in short: the sandbox that ensured that a file was meant to be executable was long gone.

 ### Other PHP features of note

 Granted, the erroneously-executable upload feature is only responsible for *some* of the security exploits I've seen in the wild.
-I wasn't really intending to get into language-specific issues (after all, I linked to much better, more-comprehensive articles about it in the introduction), but it's worth mentioning some of them anyway.
+I wasn't really intending to get into language-specific issues (after all, I linked to much better, more-comprehensive articles about it in the introduction), but it's worth mentioning some of them anyway, as I have seen all of these be used to hack websites I've helped to clean up and secure.

-For example, for a very long time, the `include()` function would happily support any arbitrary URL and would download and run whatever URL it was given.
+For example, for a very long time, the [`include()` function](http://php.net/manual/en/function.include.php) would happily support any arbitrary URL and would download and run whatever URL it was given.
 And it was very easy for a PHP script to be accidentally written to allow an arbitrary user to provide such an arbitrary URL.
-(And this "very long time" includes the present day.)
+(And by "a very long time" I mean that this was the default configuration until very recently, and many hosts still configure it that way for backwards compatibility.)

+> Some might be looking at the PHP docs I linked to there and thinking, "wait, but it's not running the PHP code locally."
+> What the docs mean are that if you do like `include('http://example.com/foo.php');` it's the output of `foo.php` that gets
+> included.
+However, that output could in turn be more PHP code, which would then be executed locally, meaning on your server.

 There's also a few other features of PHP that lend itself to arbitrary code execution.
 One particularly *fun* one was the PCRE `e` flag, which indicated that the result of the regular expression should be executed as arbitrary code; and as PCRE